facelessuser/pymdown-extensions/docs/src/markdown/extensions/tasklist.md

 </ul>
 ```

-If `clickable_checkbox` is enabled checkboxes will be enabled:
+If `clickable_checkbox` is enabled, user interaction will be allowed by removing the `disabled` attribute from the `input` element:

 ```html
 <ul class="task-list">